pytorch/pytorch.github.io/_posts/2022-6-22-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 Customizable lexicon and lexicon-free decoders are supported, and both are compatible with KenLM n-gram language models or without using a language model.
 TorchAudio additionally supports downloading token, lexicon, and pretrained KenLM files for the LibriSpeech dataset.

-For details of usage, please check out the [documentation](https://pytorch.org/audio/0.12.0/models.decoder.html#ctcdecoder) and [ASR inference tutorial](https://pytorch.org/audio/0.12.0/tutorials/asr_inference_with_ctc_decoder_tutorial.html).
+For usage details, please check out the [documentation](https://pytorch.org/audio/0.12.0/models.decoder.html#ctcdecoder) and [ASR inference tutorial](https://pytorch.org/audio/0.12.0/tutorials/asr_inference_with_ctc_decoder_tutorial.html).

 ### (BETA) New Beamforming Modules and Methods

-TorchAudio adds two new beamforming modules under torchaudio.transforms: [SoudenMVDR](https://pytorch.org/audio/0.12.0/transforms.html#soudenmvdr) and [RTFMVDR](https://pytorch.org/audio/0.12.0/transforms.html#rtfmvdr), to increase the flexibility of module usage.
+LiveTo improve flexibility in usage, the release adds two new beamforming modules under torchaudio.transforms: [SoudenMVDR](https://pytorch.org/audio/0.12.0/transforms.html#soudenmvdr) and [RTFMVDR](https://pytorch.org/audio/0.12.0/transforms.html#rtfmvdr).
 The main differences from the [torchaudio.transforms.MVDR](https://pytorch.org/audio/0.11.0/transforms.html#mvdr) module are:
-- Use power spectral density (PSD) matrices or the relative transfer function (RTF) matrix as inputs instead of time-frequency masks.
+- Use power spectral density (PSD) and relative transfer function (RTF) matrices as inputs instead of time-frequency masks.
 The module can be integrated with neural networks that directly predict complex-valued STFT coefficients of speech and noise
-- Add reference_channel to the input arguments in the forward method, to let users select the reference microphone during model training
+- Add 'reference_channel' as an input argument in the forward method, to allow users to select the reference channel in model training or dynamically change the reference channel in inference

 Besides the two modules, new function-level beamforming methods are added under torchaudio.functional.
 These include:
 - [psd](https://pytorch.org/audio/0.12.0/functional.html#psd)